alt3/cakephp-swagger/README.md

 - create two definition endpoints named `api` and `editor` serving swagger json
 - make swagger-php:
-    - scan all files and folders defined inside `include` for swagger-php annotations
+    - scan all files and folders defined in `include` for swagger-php annotations
-    - skip all files and folders defined inside `exclude`
+    - skip all files and folders defined in `exclude`

 ### Customization